andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 $$ (-3) . (-5) = 15 $$

 I actually jumped a little - it all made sense.
 We haven't started where Gelfand started - and the known starting position is key in this kind of proof.
-With all this together, the $(-3) + 3 = 0$ jumping off point now makes sense - it's something super-obvious, and from where we can multiply both sides by $-5$ to get to an ebtry-point into the law of Distribution.
+With all this together, the $(-3) + 3 = 0$ jumping off point now makes sense - it's something super-obvious, and from where we can multiply both sides by $-5$ to get to an entry-point into the Law of Distribution.

 #### More Tricks Arising